Protecting Federal Whistleblowers From Retaliation

 Creating A Strong Strategy On Your Behalf

 It is often best to seek the advice of a lawyer before blowing the whistle.
 Because of restrictive court and Merit Systems Protection Board (MSPB) rulings, providing protection for whistleblowers can be difficult and requires skill.
-Fortunately, the Whistleblower Protection Enhancement Act (WPEA) of 2012, (which P&K founding principal Joseph Kaplan actively lobbied for with the National Employment Lawyers Association), provides greater protections for federal employees blowing the whistle.
+Fortunately, the Whistleblower Protection Enhancement Act (WPEA) of 2012, (which founding principal attorney Joseph Kaplan actively lobbied for with the National Employment Lawyers Association), provides greater protections for federal employees blowing the whistle.

-P&K can help you develop a strategy to do the right thing without sacrificing your career.
+We can help you develop a strategy to do the right thing without sacrificing your career.
 If you have already blown the whistle and are now facing workplace retaliation, you can rely on us to understand the law and protect your rights.
 Our lawyers are dedicated to using their extensive knowledge and insight to powerfully defend your rights at every level: at your agency, the Office of Special Counsel, the MSPB and in appropriate courts.

 Do You Have A Qui Tam Case?

-If you have knowledge that a person, private entity or government agency is defrauding the U.S. government, you may be eligible to participate in a qui tam whistleblower lawsuit.
+If you have knowledge that a person or government agency is defrauding the U.S. government, you may be eligible to participate in a qui tam whistleblower lawsuit.
 Under the False Claims Act, whistleblowers who expose fraud against the federal government may qualify for a financial reward — a significant percentage of any money recovered by federal prosecutors.
 Our attorneys can explore whether your case would be eligible.

 Is Your Disclosure Protected By Law?